tweag/funflow/docs/DEVELOPMENT.md

   - HLS is provided by the development Nix shell

 ### Install and start Docker
 For tasks like running tests and executing some of the [tutorials](../funflow-tutorial), Docker should be up and running on your machine.
-Check out the official Docker website for more about [installation](https://docs.docker.com/engine/install/), and perhaps about the [Docker daemon](https://docs.docker.com/config/daemon/).
+Check out the official Docker website for more information about [installation](https://docs.docker.com/engine/install/), and perhaps about the [Docker daemon](https://docs.docker.com/config/daemon/).

 ## Build with `stack`